ChristianSchwarz/InterestingLinks/README.md

 Link collection of interesting projects

 ## Testing
- * [Truth](http://google.github.io/truth/) is a framework designed to make tests and their error messages more readable and discoverable.
+ * [Truth](http://google.github.io/truth/) is a framework designed to make tests and their error messages more readable and discoverable, similar to AssertJ.
- * [AssertJ] (http://joel-costigliola.github.io/assertj/index.html) Fluent assertions for java 8
+ * [AssertJ] (http://joel-costigliola.github.io/assertj/index.html) Fluent assertions for java 8, can bee seen as a modern alternative to Hamcrest
  * [PiTest] (https://github.com/hcoles/pitest) Mutation testing
  * [Headless Silenium for Windows] (https://github.com/kybu/headless-selenium-for-win)
  * [Leak Canary] (https://github.com/square/leakcanary) is a memory leak detection library for Android and Java.
  * [Test Containers] (https://github.com/testcontainers/testcontainers-java) is a Java 8 library that supports JUnit tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
+ * [Burst](https://github.com/square/burst) is a JUnit runner to generate varying test data based on enums

 ## Android
  * [ReDex](https://github.com/facebook/redex) is an Android bytecode (dex) optimizer that produces faster and smaller APK's, [blog](https://code.facebook.com/posts/1480969635539475/optimizing-android-bytecode-with-redex)